ingo/ingo.github.io/_recipes/vegan_tantanmen_with_pan_fried_tofu.md

 author: Hetty McKinnon
 category: Entrees
 description: Tantanmen is the Japanese version of dan dan noodles, a Sichuan dish of noodles and pork bathed in a spicy sesame broth.
-This vegan version features pan-fried tofu and mushrooms.
 image: vegan_tantanmen_with_pan_fried_tofu.jpg
 image_attribution: Linda Xiao for The New York Times
 original_title: Vegan Tantanmen With Pan-Fried Tofu